Mai-Sigurd/Haaukernetes/install-guacamole/README.md

   - Network -> port: Kali port
   - Authentication -> username and password: Kali
   - Select "Ignore server certificate"

+**Note:** To automatically create both a Kali, Guacamole user, and Guacamole connection use the `Post Kali` endpoint in the `src` API.

 ## Removing Guacamole Components
 - Delete the namespace components using `kubectl delete namespace guacamole`.